demisto/content/docs/circle_build/README.md

 ### Run Unit Testing and Lint
 Run all relevant unit tests of integrations and scripts.
-In master branch or due to changes to *CommonServerPython* all unit-tests will be triggered.
+In the case that the Circle build is against the master branch or due to changes to *CommonServerPython* all unit-tests will be executed.

 ### Download Artifacts
 **Not relevant for contributors**